gabrielamuller/stream3_project/README.md

 ## Running the tests

 Automated tests can be viewed in the tests.py file within the separate Apps.
-To run the tests, in your terminal navigate to the folder with your project in and type:
+To run the tests type in your terminal:

 `$ python3 manage.py test <app name>`